ArulananthamSatheeska/currency-converter/README.md

-## Currency Converter
+# Currency Converter App

-### using Technologies

-React: For building dynamic and interactive UIs.

-Tailwind CSS: For crafting a beautiful and responsive design with ease.
+## Overview

+This is a Currency Converter App built using React and Tailwind CSS.
+It fetches real-time currency conversion rates from an API, providing users with accurate and efficient conversions.

+## Features

-Currency Conversion API: For accessing up-to-date exchange rates
+Real-Time Conversion: Fetches up-to-date exchange rates from a reliable API.

+Responsive Design: Built with Tailwind CSS for a modern and user-friendly interface.

+Performance Optimized: Ensures fast and reliable conversions.

+## Technologies Used

+React

+Tailwind CSS

+API